An insulinoma is a tumor in the pancreas that produces too much insulin.

 Calling your health care provider

 Call your health care provider if you develop any symptoms of insulinoma.
-Convulsions and decreased consciousness are an emergency -- call 911 or your local emergency number.
+Convulsions and decreased consciousness are an emergency -- call 911 or your local emergency number right away.

 Sign Up for Free Newsletters